jordandeklerk/ml-tutorials/src/posts/blog/ehr-bert.md

 **Adapting BERT to EHR Data**

-Masked token learning, inspired by BERT, can be adapted for Electronic Health Records (EHR) to predict diagnoses and procedures by leveraging the contextual relationships within medical data.
+Masked token learning, inspired by BERT, can be adapted for electronic health records to predict diagnoses and procedures by leveraging the contextual relationships within medical data.
 To implement this, patient records are converted into sequences where each token represents a medical event, such as a diagnosis or procedure.
 During training, some tokens are randomly selected and replaced with a special `[MASK]` token.
 The model is trained to predict the original medical events corresponding to these `[MASK]` tokens by utilizing the context provided by the surrounding tokens.

-For example, if a patient's EHR sequence is `I10, I25, E11, Z01`, representing the diagnosis codes for <span style="color: #1E90FF;">hypertension</span>, <span style="color: #1E90FF;">heart disease</span>, <span style="color: #1E90FF;">diabetes</span>, and <span style="color: #1E90FF;">encounter for examination</span>, the sequence might be modified to `I10, [MASK], E11, Z01` during training.
-The model would then learn to predict that the masked token should be "I25" (<span style="color: #1E90FF;">heart disease</span>), based on the context of the other codes.
+For example, if a patient's EHR sequence is `I10, I25, E11, Z01`, representing the diagnosis codes for <span style="color: #FF4500;">hypertension</span>, <span style="color: #FF4500;">heart disease</span>, <span style="color: #FF4500;">diabetes</span>, and <span style="color: #FF4500;">encounter for examination</span>, the sequence might be modified to `I10, [MASK], E11, Z01` during training.
+The model would then learn to predict that the masked token should be "I25" (<span style="color: #FF4500;">heart disease</span>), based on the context of the other codes.
 This method allows the model to understand the relationships and dependencies between different medical events, enhancing its ability to predict missing or future diagnoses and procedures.

 ## CMS Synthetic Data <a id="cms-synthetic-data" style="padding-top: 70px; margin-top: -70px; display: block;"></a>

 Medicare Claims Synthetic Public Use Files (SynPUFs) provide a way to work with realistic Medicare claims data while protecting beneficiary privacy.
 The SynPUFs are similar in structure to CMS Limited Data Sets but with fewer variables, allowing users to develop programs and products that will work on actual CMS data files.
 These synthetic files include a robust set of metadata not available in the public domain.

 Though limited in inferential research value, SynPUFs offer a timely and cost-effective way to access realistic data, fostering innovation and better care for Medicare beneficiaries.
 In this project, we use the 2008-2010 Data Entrepreneurs’ SynPUF, available to download for free.

 I also provide a script to pull this data from the CMS website and preprocess it on my [GitHub](https://github.com/jordandeklerk/EHR-BERT/tree/main) for this project.
 Simply run

 ```bash
 bash download_data.sh